Bittrex VS Poloniex: Crypto Exchange Comparison

 - Slow support ticket responsiveness

-As you could see, both Bittrex and Poloniex have had their peaks and nadirs, but both of them have shown true integrity and readiness to solve these challenging situations.
+We hope that our Bittrex vs Poloniex review has helped you understand that both platforms have had their peaks and nadirs, but have still managed to show true integrity and readiness to solve these challenging situations.
 How to choose between the two?
 Let’s try to sum up.

 First of all, the platforms offer a wide range of altcoins but no fiat-to-crypto exchange (except for Bittrex in some limited cases we’ve already discussed).
 While some traders see this as an advantage – the fact that you have so many coins to trade with – others perceive it as misleading since not every digital coin is worth investing in.